ratan17/Simon-Game/README.md

 # Simon-Game
-Simon Game using Vanilla JS
+Simon Game using Vanilla JS ( works only on PCs, mobile version come soon )

 Rules to play the game :